Dolphins–Jets rivalry: 1966–1969: AFL Days

-1970–77: Dolphins' dominance
+1970–1977: Dolphins' dominance

 When the Dolphins finally posted their first winning record in 1970, injuries plagued Namath and the Jets stumbled to a 4–10 record.
 Due to Namath's inability to consistently stay healthy, the Jets never posted a record above .500 in the 1970s (they finished 7–7 in 1972 and 1974, then 8–8 in 1978 and 1979).
 Meanwhile, the Dolphins quickly surged to become one of the NFL's elite after the AFL–NFL merger, peaking with the only undefeated season in NFL history (New England later had an undefeated regular season, but failed to win the Super Bowl) in 1972 and back-to-back Super Bowl wins in Super Bowls VII and VIII.

 The Dolphins went 14–2 against the Jets during these seasons.

 Late 1970s and 1980s

-The 1978 season began a string of Jets' successes against the Dolphins that ran into the early 1980s.
+The 1978 season began a string of Jets' successes against the Dolphins in the early 1980s.
 Entering the 1980 season, the Dolphins were aiming toward another playoff run, while the Jets were struggling.
 The Jets won a total of only four games.
 Two of those games were wins over Miami: 17–14 in New York on October 27, and 24–17 in Miami on December 20 (a game whose telecast drew higher ratings than it might otherwise have when NBC decided to broadcast it without announcers as an experiment).
 Miami went on to finish with an 8–8 record, but it was the season sweep by the Jets that largely cost them their chances of a playoff berth.

 The mid-1980s saw both teams become simultaneously competitive for the first time, beginning with a battle for the AFC East in 1981.
 That season also saw the only tie in the series, a 28–28 stalemate in Miami.
 The game lead tied or changed on every score; in the first half, Jet leads of 7–0 and 14–7 were answered by Miami touchdowns.
 Miami took a 21–14 lead in the third quarter but in the fourth, touchdowns by Wesley Walker and a Richard Todd pass to Bobby Jones offset a Don Strock touchdown to Nat Moore.
 In overtime neither team could advance the ball, ending the game deadlocked.
 Todd finished with 310 passing yards and four touchdowns to Strock's 279 yards and two scores.

 The tie became crucial in the final standings; had the Jets won the game, combined with their 16–15 home victory during the season, they would have clinched the division on a tiebreaker.
 Instead, Miami won the division by one game.
 Still, the Jets' 10–5–1 record allowed them to clinch their first postseason berth in twelve seasons.
 But, they lost to the Bills in the Wild Card round, 31–27, while Miami lost a 41-38 overtime epic to the Chargers.